rofergon/Spirit-Criptogame/README.md

-# 🌟 Guardian Spirit – Tribal Simulation
+# 🌟 Theron The Legend of the hex lands – Tribal Simulation

 A tribal simulation where you guide and protect a growing village as its guardian spirit.
 Watch your people work, survive, and expand in a procedurally generated world with autonomous villagers, dynamic events, and buildable structures.